hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup/new-hasura.rst

    # in project dir
    hasura metadata export --endpoint http://my-graphql.herokuapp.com

-Now, import the metadata to your new instance:
+Now, apply the metadata to your new instance:

 .. code-block:: bash